Schoolyard Garden Grants

 Support for the Garden Grant Program

 Thanks to the generous support of the NEST Foundation, the U of M Monarch Lab was able to start our garden grant program in 2005.
-The NEST Foundation supported over 40 schoolyard gardens from 2005 to 2007, and since then, generous donations from people like you and grants from the US Forest Service have allowed us to continue the program, and support gardens in over 180 schools throughout the US.
-If you care about pollinators and value outdoor education, please consider donating to this effort.
+The NEST Foundation supported over 195 schoolyard gardens from 2005 to 2017, and since then, generous donations from people like you and grants from the US Forest Service have allowed us to continue the program, and support gardens in over 180 schools throughout the US.

-- PDF Version of the Garden Grant Application - Use this PDF file to prepare to submit your grant application online.
+- PDF Version of the Garden Grant Application - Use this PDF file to plan your garden.